A wallet with credit cards.

 Car subscription, no credit check: does it exist?

-Yes!
-But you'll have to pass affordability checks which may include a soft credit search on your report.
+Yes, some car subscription services don't require a crecit check.
+You'll have to pass affordability checks which may include a soft credit search on your report.

 What is a credit score?